afirstenberg/multivocal/README.md

 * Msg/Option/Items

     There must be at least 2 items.
-(TODO: Enforce or adapt this.)
+(If not, this gets turned into a card.)

     * Msg/Options/Items[]/Title